A prospective customer looks to your business to provide something they need or want.

 Cambridge’s Professor Schultz found physical evidence of this.

-We already know that his research revealed a drop in dopamine levels (that neurotransmitter that controls the pleasure center in our brains) when our expectations are not met.
-But, he was also able to confirm that dopamine levels increase when we are pleasantly surprised by what Schultz calls a “positive prediction error.”
+We already know that his research revealed a drop in dopamine levels (the neurotransmitter that controls the pleasure center in our brains) when our expectations are not met.
+He was also able to confirm that dopamine levels increase when we are pleasantly surprised by what Schultz calls a “positive prediction error.”